-While extending your lending period will likely bring your monthly repayments down, it’s important to know that you’ll pay more in interest over the full length of the term.
+While extending your lending period will likely bring your monthly repayments down, it’s important to know that you’ll likely pay far more over the full length of the term.
 Therefore, if you’re able to afford the repayments, it’s best to pay off your loan as soon as possible.

-If you need the initial security of a lower monthly repayment, consider taking out a loan that allows you to repay the debt early.
-This type of loan allows you to make additional payments as and when you’re able to, to help pay off your loan earlier and save money on your overall term.
+If you need the initial security of a lower monthly repayment, you could consider the flexibility by loans which offer the ability to repay the loan debt early.
+These allow you to make further payments on your loan, as and when you’re able to, to help pay off your loan earlier and save money on your overall term.

 What’s the cheapest way to borrow money?